revbayes/revbayes.github.io/tutorials/intro/graph_models.md

 <img src="figures/graphical_model_legend.png" width="400" />
 {% figcaption %}
-*The symbols for a visual representation of a graphical model. a) Solid squares represent constant nodes, which specify fixed- valued variables. b) Stochastic nodes are represented by solid circles.
+*The symbols for a visual representation of a graphical model. a) Solid squares represent constant nodes, which specify fixed-valued variables. b) Stochastic nodes are represented by solid circles.
 These variables correspond to random variables and may depend on other variables. c) Deterministic nodes (dotted circles) indicate variables that are determined by a specific function applied to another variable.